PaulKinlan/paul.kinlan.me/content/2016-12-22-2016-devrel-year-in-review.markdown

 TL;DR &mdash; there were a lot of great things happening, but we need to relate with developers more and fight their fight even more.

-I think it is no secret that the web has taken a back seat in many companies minds and as a consequence we get into this downwards spiral.
+I think it is no secret that the web has taken a back seat in many companies' minds and as a consequence we get into this downwards spiral.
 In 2015 I met many companies and developers across the globe and there was a common set of themes why people weren't building for the web.